kostadinoff/Survey_on_rare_cancer_policies/README.md

 ## Reference list of systematically collected articles via PubMed and ScienceDirect databases

-The reference list is available in the file [`reference_list.csv`](references/reference_list.csv)and [`reference_list.bib`](references/reference_list.bib).
-The files are updated regularly with relevant articles used to construct the survey.
+The reference list is available in the file [`references.bib`](references/references.bib) which is updated regularly with relevant articles used to construct the survey.
 Open access pdf files also can be found in the folder `references/articles`.

 ## Survey versions